Self-similarity with universal property for soap film and bubble in roll-off stage

 \section{conclusion and discussions}

 We studied how the mediation of long-range pressure that comes in via the volume $V$ conservation affects the necking phenomenon of soap bubble, as compared to the relatively well-studied film.
-Understandably the distinct contour shape exhibited by bubble should result in different ways for how the minimum neck radius $h_{\rm min}$ shrinks with separation length in equilibrium.
-Upon entering the non-equilibrium state, film and bubble share the following properties: (1) the collapsing dynamics is insensitive to the pulling speed $v_{s}$ and ring size $R$, (2) the contour for the stage of roll-off (a) exhibits self-similarity in its evolution which can be quantified by cosine similarity and supported by theoretic derivations and (b) is universal, i.e., independent of $R$ and $V$ upon being rescaled by $h_{\rm min}$ - although varying $V/R^{3}$ will render a different universal line for bubble which elaborates the effect of erasing the boundary condition is earlier than the stage of pinch-off.
-(3) The evolution of $h_{\rm{min}}\propto \tau^{2/3}$ is independent of $v_{s}$, $R$ and $V$ for pinch-off.
-However, the $h_{\rm{min}} \propto \tau^{\alpha}$ relation is found to differ for the roll-off with $\alpha =1/2$ for bubble, in contrast to 2/3 for film.
+Understandably the distinct contour shape exhibited by bubble should result in different ways for how the neck radius $h_{\rm min}$ shrinks with increasing separation length in equilibrium regime.
+Upon entering non-equilibrium state, film and bubble share the following properties: (1) the collapsing dynamics is insensitive to the pulling speed $v_{s}$ and ring or cap size $R$, (2) the contour for roll-off regime (a) exhibits self-similarity in its evolution which can be quantified by cosine similarity and supported by theoretic derivations and (b) is universal, i.e., independent of $R$ and $V$ upon being rescaled by $h_{\rm min}$ - although varying $V/R^{3}$ will render a different universal line for bubble which elaborates the effect of erasing the boundary condition is earlier than pinch-off regime.
+(3) The evolution of $h_{\rm{min}}\propto \tau^{2/3}$ is independent of $v_{s}$, $R$ and $V$ for pinch-off regime.
+However, the $h_{\rm{min}} \propto \tau^{\alpha}$ relation is found to differ for roll-off regime with $\alpha =1/2$ for bubble, in contrast to 2/3 for film.

 The dimensionless threshold length $L^{*}/R$ that marks the beginning of spontaneous collapse for bubble is found to depend only on the ratio of $V$ and $R^3$ and can be separated into two different regimes for which a simple theory was built.